nicnocquee/speed-docs-github-action/README.md

 Get Pages site failed.
 Please verify that the repository has Pages enabled and configured to build using GitHub Actions, or consider exploring the `enablement` parameter for this action.
 Error: Not Found
 ```

 Make sure you have configured the Pages settings in your repository.
 If you don't have `gh-pages` branch yet, you can create it first or in some cases toggling the "Source" in "Pages" section of your repository settings from "GitHub Actions" to "Deploy from a branch" fixes the issue.
+It's ok to have the `main` branch as the source at the beginning.
+You just need to switch it to `gh-pages` branch after the first deployment.

 ## License